caesarcai/AccAltProj_for_RPCA/README.md

 The file *get_mu_kappa.m* yields the properties of true $L$, this is used for parameters turning propose only.
 In reality, the user needs to estimate these properties if wishes to use custom $\mu$ and $\beta$.

 ## Reference
 [1] HanQin Cai, Jian-Feng Cai, and Ke Wei.
-Accelerated Alternating Projections for Robust Principal Component Analysis. *Journal of Machine Learning Research*, accepted with minor revision.
+Accelerated alternating projections for robust principal component analysis. *Journal of Machine Learning Research*, accepted with minor revision.

 [2] Praneeth Netrapalli, UN Niranjan, Sujay Sanghavi, Animashree Anandkumar, and Prateek Jain.
 Non-convex robust PCA. *In Advances in Neural Information Processing Systems*, pages 1107–1115, 2014.